AxLabs/grantshares-contracts/README.md

 ## Deployment

+### Neo N3 contracts
-The scripts and configurations to deploy the contracts are in the `deploy` source set.
+The scripts and configurations to deploy the neoN3 contracts are in the `deploy` source set.
 Some basic scripts for invoking the contracts via the neow3j SDK are also located there.

+### Solidity contracts
+//TODO: Add deployment instructions for solidity contracts

 ## Security Audit